JHodgkins/MSP4-MovieBox/docs/testing/TESTING.md

 ### Link testing
 All links within the e-commerce web application were tested to ensure that internal links behaved correctly, and external facing links such as social media links, third party links such as Movie2Archive opened in a new tab and did not take the user away from MovieBox.
-A screen reader was also used during these tests on PC and MAC to ensure that the Sr-Only CSS help text classes and aria-hidden classes which have been applied at varioys sections throughout the application were announced and behaved as expected correctly by the screen reader software.
+A screen reader was also used during these tests on PC and MAC to ensure that the Sr-Only CSS help text classes and aria-hidden classes which have been applied at various sections throughout the application were announced and behaved as expected correctly by the screen reader software.
 an example of such code is shown below:
 ```
 <li class="ms-3">